-Certificate of Achievement:
+I. Certificate of Achievement:

-Requires 12 or more units
+Requires 12 or more units in

-in a state approved program.
+a state approved program.

+Certificates of Achievement

+are not automatically awarded.

+A petition must be filed in

+Admissions & Records at the

-Certificates of Achievement are not automatically awarded.
-A petition must be filed in the Enrollment Center at the beginning of the semester in which the student will be completing his or her final
+beginning of the semester in which

+the student will be completing

+his or her final requirements.

-- requirements.
-Petitioning periods are listed below.
+- Petitioning periods are listed below.

 - 2. Certificate of Specialization:

 Approved programs of less

 than 18 units.
 Certificates of

 Specialization are not awarded

 automatically.
-A petition must
+A petition

-be filed in the Enrollment
+must be filed in Admissions &

-Center at the beginning of the
+Records at the beginning of the

 semester in which the student

 will be completing his or her final

 requirements.
 Petitioning periods

 are listed below.
 Certificates of

 Specialization are not printed on

 official academic transcripts.